oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 2.1 Graph Modeling

-A JADN information model is a list of type definitions ([Section 3.1](#31-type-definitions)) in the form of a graph.
+A JADN information model is a list of type definitions ([Section 3.1](#31-type-definitions)) where each type has a TypeName, and each field within a structured type has a FieldType that is a predefined or model-defined type.
+The latter represents a directed relationship from the defining type to the referenced type.
-The graph elements of a node (TypeName, FieldId, FieldName, FieldType) define relationships between nodes.

-* A graph is a collection of nodes and relationships between nodes (edges).
-* An undirected graph has symmetric edges; the edges in a directed graph have an orientation.
+The relationship is "contains" by default, but if the boolean "link" FieldOption is true the relationship is "references".

+The contain edges of an information model must form a directed acyclic graph in order to ensure that:
+1) every model has one or more roots,
+2) every path from a root to any leaf has finite length, and (equivalently)
+3) every instance has finite nesting depth.

+There is no restriction on reference edges, so if a model has contain cycles, they may be broken by converting one or more edges to references.

+A few results from graph theory are useful for determining equivalence of data models:
-* A tree is a connected acyclic undirected graph, an undirected graph where any pair of nodes is connected by exactly one path.
+* A tree is a connected acyclic undirected graph, where any pair of nodes is connected by exactly one path.
 * A directed (or rooted) tree is a hierarchy.
-A directed tree is constructed from a tree by selecting one node as root and assigning all edge directions either toward or away from the root.
-Every rooted tree has an underlying undirected tree.
+A directed tree is constructed from an (undirected) tree by selecting one node as root and assigning all edge directions either toward or away from the root.
 * A directed acyclic graph (DAG) is a directed graph with no directed cycles, or equivalently a directed graph with a topological ordering, a sequence of nodes such that every edge is directed from earlier to later in the sequence.

-Every JADN information model MUST be a collection of one or more DAGs.
-This ensures that all serialized data has finite and known nesting depth.
+* A DAG differs from a directed tree in that nodes may have more than one parent.

 A DAG can be refactored into another DAG having the same underlying undirected graph but with a different root, and the underlying graphs of two DAGs can be compared for equality.
-This graph-based equivalence expands the range of data models that can be derived from a single information model.
+This equivalence expands the range of data models that can be derived from a single information model.

-A DAG differs from a directed tree in that a node may have more than one parent.
 A DAG can be converted to a directed tree by denormalizing (copying subtrees below multi-parent nodes), and a directed tree can be converted to a DAG by normalizing (combining identical subtrees).
 Reuse of common types is an important goal in both design of information models and analysis of data, and JADN's